dnedved/snakeoil/README.md

 # snakeoil
-Proof of concept for product website
+Proof of concept for product website.
+Initial test.